The local-orbifold correspondence for simple normal crossings pairs: Rank reduction I: projection formula

-recording those divisors amongst $D_1,\ldots,D_{n-1}$ which the marking $x_{j}$ is tangent to.
+be the subset recording those divisors amongst $D_1,\ldots,D_{n-1}$ which the marking $x_{j}$ is tangent to.
 This tangency is encoded in twisted sector insertions which are imposed on both the general and central fibres.
 In $\Kup_{v_1}$ these correspond to age constraints with respect to the bundles:

 Since the curve class is a multiple of a fibre, these bundles have zero degree when pulled back to the source curve.
 It follows from parity considerations that $\Kup_{v_1}$ is empty unless the nodal marking $q$ corresponding to the edge $e$ also carries twisted sector insertions, which are opposite to those at $x_{j}$.
 This means we must have